3 Natural Treatments That Get Rid Of Cold Sores Fast

 The product Lip Clear Lysine+ Cold Sore Treatment lists zinc oxide first on its ingredient list, followed by additional nourishing and immune-boosting ingredients like L-lysine (more on that below), echinacea, tea tree oil, goldenseal, and olive oil.
 In addition to a daily application of a zinc-based cream, Cole suggests eating zinc-rich foods such as wild-caught fish, mushrooms, grass-fed beef, organ meats like liver, turkey, and pasture-raised eggs.

-In a randomized, double-blind trial of 116 patients with herpes simplex cold sores, 96 percent reported a complete clearing of lesions by day eight after using a 1 percent Lemon balm (Melissa officinalis) extract cream five times per day.
-Another study found that just 72 hours after first applying lemon balm essential oil to lesions, subjects' blisters were significantly smaller and healed faster.
+In a randomized, double-blind trial3 of 116 patients with herpes simplex cold sores, 96 percent reported a complete clearing of lesions by day eight after using a 1 percent Lemon balm (Melissa officinalis) extract cream five times per day.
+Another study3 found that just 72 hours after first applying lemon balm essential oil to lesions, subjects' blisters were significantly smaller and healed faster.
+In terms of why these balms seemed to work, the tannin and polyphenols in the essential oils appear to be responsible for the antiviral effect of the balm.

 Just note, essential oils can burn the skin when applied straight, so they should be diluted.
 Consider making a mixture of 1 tablespoon coconut oil (which also has antiviral properties) and 4 to 5 drops of either essential oil.
 Apply several times per day.